bartlettroscoe/Trilinos/cmake/std/atdm/README.md

-# Building Trilinos for ATDM Machines
+# Building Trilinos on ATDM Machines

-This directory contains a set of configuration files scripts for setting up the env and configuring, building, and testing Trilinos for ATDM on a number of ATDM-related platforms.
+This directory contains a set of configuration files and scripts for setting up the env and configuring, building, and testing Trilinos for ATDM on a number of ATDM-related platforms.

 ## Local development workflow